sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively/2019-09-25-run-bril-on-raspberry-pi-natively.md

 ## Conclusion

-Native binary Bril programs runs much faster than the Bril interpreter.
+Native binary Bril programs runs much faster than the Bril interpreter on ARMv8 processor.
-The Bril interpreter currently is way too slow due to the lack of language features.
-Loading and paring the JSON-format Bril code dominates the execution time.
+Currently, loading and paring the JSON-format Bril code dominates the execution time of Bril interpreter.